oguimbal/jcool-docs/demander/push-mediation.md

 ```

-!> It might not be a good idea to push this kind of raw custom claims without variables : you should also push variables, which represent facts that will qualify the dispute.
-This will be useful to discuss with the opponent, to generate documents easily ...
+!> It might not be a good idea to push this kind of raw custom claims without variables: you should also push variables, which represent facts that will be discussed between you and your opponent.
+Without those, you have little material to discuss/negociate on in order to help you find an amicable solution.

 ## Claims scored by justice.cool, with custom amount

 If you want your claims to be "scored" by justice.cool, you **must** provide on your custom claims a "typeId" that matches a [justice.cool type of claim](/known-variables.md#claim-types).

 These claims have been modelized by our jurists and our data scientists and for which an indicative score can be provided, based on the word of law, and on machine learning algorithms that will analyze past decisions of cases similar to yours.

+?> Scores are updated each time you negociate a fact with your opponent during the mediation process.
+It is an indicative score which relies on our jurists understanding of your dispute, and on machine learning algorithms.

 # Determine the opponent

+You may have noticed in the example above that you have to fill the `opponent` variable.

+### If the opponent is a company

+You can specifiy this company using :
+- the SIRET identifier : in the format `'siret:0123456789'`
+- the id from our company database.
+To simplify opponent designation and to enrich the database with companies that are not registered in France, we store a list of brands in our database (for instance, airline companies, travel agencies etc).
+You can search for these companies in the [Companies](/dev-tools/companies) section.

+If you want to provide the contact means for the opponent, you can specify them in the `contactMeans` variable.
+In addition, you can also force the contact means to `auto: true` to use the contact means defined in justice.cool database.

+### If the opponent is an individual

+You have to provide various information (first name, last name) as well as contact means (email, postal address, phone)

 # Best practices and useful info